conda-forge/conda-forge.github.io/src/user/tipsandtricks.rst

 built by ``conda-forge`` and the package will link to those binaries.
 This setup tends to break or not function in unexpected ways on HPC systems.

-To solve these issues, ``conda-forge`` has created special dummy builds of the ``mpich`` Libraries that are simply shell packages with no contents.
-These packages allow the ``conda`` solver to produce correct environments while eliminating the MPI binaries from ``conda-forge``.
-You can install them with the following command
+To solve these issues, ``conda-forge`` has created special dummy builds of the ``mpich`` libraries that are simply shell packages with no contents.
+These packages allow the ``conda`` solver to produce correct environments while eliminating the installed MPI binaries from ``conda-forge``.
+You can install the dummy package with the following command

 .. code-block:: shell